From BR Bullpen

 Davy Force had a long and famous career in baseball, beginning as early as 1866.

 Force's .211 batting average (National League only/ NA excluded) is the lowest all time of any player who was not primarily a pitcher or catcher.
-Of course, from 1879-86 he was one of the oldest players in the league.
-In 1872 he was second in the association in batting and in 1873 he was sixth.
+Of course, from 1879-1886 he was one of the oldest players in the league.
+In 1872 he was second in the National Association in batting and in 1873 he was sixth.
+He holds the record for most career pitching appearances without surrendering a walk or strikeout.
+He appeared in four career games, walking none and striking out none.

-Subject of the famous "Davy Force Case", his lengthy obituary by the Sporting News can be found at http://www.thedeadballera.com/Obits/Force.Davy.Obit.html.
-The Davy Force Case, a dispute involving two contracts signed by Force, eventually led indirectly to the demise of the National Association.
+He was the subject of the famous "Davy Force Case", a dispute involving two contracts signed by Force that eventually led indirectly to the demise of the National Association.

 After baseball he worked for many years for the Otis Elevator Company.